blinklet/blog-posts/containerlab-network-emulator/containerlab.md

 To further demonstrate that the network configuration is correct, see what happens if the link between *Router1* and *Router3* goes down.
 If everything works correctly, the OSPF protocol will detect that the link has failed and reroute any traffic going from *PC1* to *PC3* through *Router1* and *Router3* via *Router2*.

 But, there is no function in Containerlab that allows the user to control the network connections between nodes.
 So you cannot disable a link or introduce link errors using Containerlab commands.
 In addition, Docker does not manage the Containerlab links between nodes so we cannot use Docker network commands to disable a link.

-We need to use native Linux networking commands to manage the links.
+[Containerlab links are composed of pairs of *veth* interfaces](https://containerlab.srlinux.dev/manual/wireshark/) which are managed in each node's network namespaces.
+We need to use Docker to run network commands on each container or use native Linux networking commands to manage the links in each node's network namespace..

-One simple way is to run the *ip* command on a node to shut down a link on the node.
+One simple way to interupt a network link is to run the *ip* command on a node to shut down a link on the node.
 For example, to shut off *eth2* on *Router1*:

 ```
 $ sudo docker exec -d clab-frrlab-router1 ip link set dev eth2 down
 ```

-Then run the traceroute command on *PC1* and see how the traceroute to *PC3* changes:
+Then, run the traceroute command on *PC1* and see how the path to *PC3* changes:

 ```
 $ sudo docker exec -dit clab-frrlab-PC1 traceroute 192.168.13.2